Tariff Stacking in 2026: How to Calculate Your Real Duty Exposure

 This is the layer most importers missed when it took effect.
 Section 122 imposes a flat 10% tariff on imports from nearly all countries, effective February 24, 2026.

-Key exemptions: - Canada and Mexico are exempt under USMCA - Most other trading partners are subject
+Key exemptions: - Canada and Mexico are exempt under USMCA - Products subject to Section 232 tariffs are exempt from Section 122 (per the February 24, 2026 proclamation) - Most other trading partners and non-232 products are subject

-This 10% is additive to all other duties.
+This 10% is additive to other duties—but only on non-232 goods.
 A product from Vietnam that previously faced only its MFN rate now faces MFN + 10%.
-A product from China faces MFN + Section 301 + Section 122 (and Section 232 if it's steel or aluminum).
+A product from China faces MFN + Section 301 + Section 122.
+However, if the product is steel, aluminum, or copper (subject to Section 232), Section 122 does not apply—you pay Section 232 instead, not both.

 ### Layer 5: Countervailing Duties and Anti-Dumping Duties